 I received a couple emails from readers who are confused about the fact that I wrote about having sex with Sully, yet I’m still dating.
 I understand.
 My girlfriends raised their threaded eyebrows at me as well, and since my next post is going to be about signing up for online dating, let me try to clarify ...

 Have you ever happen upon a beautiful view that you were compelled to stop and bask in?
 On a hike, and came upon a sunset that took your breath away?
 Have you ever wandered upon a stream that brought you back to childhood days when life was all about adventure – and you could not help but kick off your shoes, toss away your clothes and dive in?

 That’s the best way I know to explain Sully and I. We wandered upon each other unexpectedly on our way to somewhere else.
 Sully's main objective was to recruit me.
 Mine was to show up and see what he was about – neither of us expected to end up in bed together when we did.
-Jerry Seinfeld said, “The only difference between a date and a job interview is that in not many job interviews is there a chance you'll wind up naked at the end of it,” We kinda did - at least, we ended up feasting on each other like pot-heads with the munchies.
+Jerry Seinfeld said, “The only difference between a date and a job interview is that in not many job interviews is there a chance you'll wind up naked at the end of it,” We kinda did.

 I have been on a few first dates, none of which made it to second.
 There has certainly not been any sex with anyone else.
 Unless there is chemistry with someone, and I am swept off my feet, and carried downstream with nothing to hold onto, there will be no sex.
 Chemistry, I believe, is like magic dust.
 It’s sprinkled sparingly, it exists between two people or not.
 It cannot be manufactured.